Coconut Risotto With Crispy Chilli Tofu + Aubergine

 • Make the sauce: in a bowl, mix together the cornflour and water, then stir in the crispy chilli oil, dark soy, light soy, and maple syrup.
 Set aside.

-• Finish the risotto: when the rice is ready, season with salt, then scoop the thick coconut cream from the top of the tin into the pot.
+• Finish the risotto: when the rice is ready, season with salt, then scoop the thick coconut cream from the top of the tin into the pot (save the water left in the tin for smoothies!).
 Stir and heat through for another minute (for a thicker texture, cook for an extra minute or two).
 Cover with a lid and set aside.

 • Combine and serve: stir the sauce again to ensure the cornflour hasn’t settled, then pour it into a large pan over medium heat.
 Cook for a few minutes until thickened slightly, then add the roasted tofu and aubergine and toss to coat evenly.